Zahirul Islam (politician)

-Zahirul Islam was an Indian politician.
+Zahirul Islam is an Indian politician.
 He was elected Member of Assam Legislative Assembly from Mankachar constituency in Assam.
-He was five terms MLA from 1962 till 1972 as an Independent, from 1978 till 1983 as a member of Janata Party, and as a member of Indian National Congress two terms during 1983 to 1985.
+He served five terms as MLA from 1962 till 1972 as an Independent, from 1978 till 1983 as a member of Janata Party, and as a member of Indian National Congress for two terms during 1983 to 1985.

 He was reelected for the term from 1991 to 1996.